oTree-org/oTree/README.md

 For simple widgets you can use jQuery; for more complex or custom form interfaces, you can use a front-end framework with databinding, like React or Polymer.

+If you want your custom widget's style to look like the rest of the oTree widgets, you should look at the generated HTML from the {% formfield %} tag.
+You can copy and paste the markup into the template and use that as a starting point for modifications.

 # Object model and `self`